Meet Dr. Andrew Metzger

 Dr. Metzger’s professional affiliations include membership in the Alpha Omega Alpha Honor Medical Society, the American Association of Neurological Surgeons, the Congress of Neurological Surgeons, and the Leksell Gamma Knife Society.
 His awards and distinctions include the 1997 Resident Award from the Congress of Neurological Surgeons and the 1997 Preuss Research Award from the American Association of Neurological Surgeons.
 Dr. Metzger is board-certified by the American Board of Neurological Surgery.

 Outside of medicine, Dr. Metzger enjoys being with his family and outdoor sports like skiing and distance running.
-He enjoys training for and competing in marathons and has run the Big Sur International Marathon, Philadelphia Marathon, New York City Marathon, and Boston Marathon.
+He enjoys training for and competing in marathons and has run the Big Sur International Marathon, Philadelphia Marathon, New York City Marathon, Chicago Marathon, and Boston Marathon.